microsoft/playwright/docs/src/test-api/class-test.md

 A function that returns whether to skip, based on test fixtures.
 Test or tests are skipped when the return value is `true`.

 ### param: Test.skip#4.description
-- `description` <[void]|[string]>
+- `description` <[string]>

-An optional description that will be reflected in a test report.
+Optional description that will be reflected in a test report.

-## method: Test.slow
+## method: Test.slow#1

-Marks a test or a group of tests as "slow".
-Slow tests will be given triple the default timeout.
+Unconditionally marks a test as "slow".
+Slow test will be given triple the default timeout.

-Unconditional slow:

 ```js js-flavor=js
 const { test, expect } = require('@playwright/test');